Training for Parents With Exceptional Kids

 Parent Child Journey

-Dr. Dan Shapiro created the class, Raising Your Challenging Child, to help caregivers who have kids with challenging behaviors identify the source of their child’s behavior and learn what they can do about it.
-During each class, I will describe proactive strategies for raising children with difficult temperaments and developmental differences.
+Dr. Shapiro has moved this class online so more people can access the content!
+Each module presents proactive strategies for raising children with difficult temperaments and developmental differences.
 Designed to address the needs of families with children from preschool age through early adolescence, caregivers will learn to customize their approach to fit their child’s unique profile.

 First Put on Your Own Oxygen Mask

-This short course is for parents who want to improve their quality of life.
+Developed by Dr. Wayland, this 8-session course is for parents of kids with disabilities who want to improve their quality of life.
 In addition to helping you prioritize doing things you enjoy, this class will teach you new ways to think about your problems, and help you implement self-care techniques.
 The emphasis will be on principles taught in Cognitive Behavior Therapy (CBT) and mindfulness-based stress reduction (MBSR) that have been proven to reduce stress.
 By learning how to balance your own needs with those of the rest of the family, you can be a better parent.

 Parent Book Clubs

-Our quarterly book club meetings are a chance to reconnect with other parents while exploring a range of topics related to raising children.
-Come to the book club ready to discuss what you learned while reading the book selected for that session – what you liked, what was useful, and what didn’t make sense.
-The book club meetings will be highly interactive with lots of discussion.
+Our quarterly book club meetings are a chance to connect or reconnect with other parents while exploring a range of topics related to raising children.
+Come to the book club ready to discuss what you learned while reading the book selected for that session — what you liked, what was useful, and what didn’t make sense.
+The book club meetings are highly interactive with lots of discussion.

-The address for each book club will be sent once you complete your registration, as it shifts location each time.
+The link to the online meeting for each book club will be sent once you complete your registration.

 JOURNEY CLASS DETAILS